The State of Redistricting Litigation (November 2017 Edition)

 In Vesilind v.
 Virginia Board of Elections, a group of citizens contend that Virginia’s 2011 legislative districts violate the state’s constitution.
 The plaintiffs argue that the General Assembly improperly subordinated the constitutional requirement of compactness to achieve other political objectives, such as political advantage and incumbent protection.

 On March 31, after the Virginia Supreme Court remanded the case for further proceedings, a Richmond Circuit Court judge issued a ruling upholding the constitutionality of the challenged districts.
-The plaintiffs have appealed that decision to the Virginia Supreme Court.
+The plaintiffs appealed that decision to the Virginia Supreme Court, and, on October 24, the court granted their petition of appeal.
+The appellants’ opening brief is due at the court on December 4.

 Arizona: Leach v.
 Arizona Independent Redistricting Commission